 If you mix the dough with the fruits in it, more sugar is going to get incorporated into the dough, so adding fruits later prevents this.
 Also we just fold the fruit in, by hand and not mixing vigorously.

-Once fruit is added, then we let it bulk ( 3-4 hours).
-Bulk includes three folds in 45 minute intervals at the beginning of the bulk.
-Once bulk is over you just have to shape the bread and place in the refrigerator for slow proof.
+Once fruit is added, then we let it bulk (3-4 hours).
+Bulk includes three coil folds in 45 minute intervals at the beginning of the bulk.
+Once bulk is over you just have to shape the bread and place in the refrigerator for slow fermentation.

 When you are ready to bake, check the bread to see if it has proofed enough.
-If not leave it in room temperature until proofed.
+If not, leave it at room temperature until proofed.
 Do the “poke” test to make sure.